Things we will never ask you

 A scammer sends a check by mail, email, or text and asks you to deposit it.
 They may request a copy of the deposit receipt showing available funds and then pressure you to send money back using apps like Cash App, Venmo, or Apple Pay.

 Although the money may appear in your account at first, the check can later be returned as fraudulent.
 Any money sent will be removed, leaving the account negative.
-In most cases, the account holder is responsible.
-If you are a minor, this may also affect the adult signer on the account.

 Paint Portrait / Art Scam

 Someone contacts you saying they like your profile picture and want to use you as a model or muse for a painting or mural.
 They often send a bad check and ask for money in return.
+The scammer can request you to send funds through cash, app, Venmo, and/or apple pay.

 Imposter Scam